Djelibeybi/docker-lifx-daydusk/README.md

 This container reproduces the LIFX Day and Dusk scheduling functionality locally but removes the dependency on the LIFX Cloud and adds fine-grained control over timing, kelvin value and power status.

+## Limitations

+The image currently only works on Intel/x86_64 hardware.

 ## Usage

 LIFX discovery requires UDP broadcast access to your local network in order to successfully discover bulbs.
 This can be achieved using the ```--net=host``` flag.
 Currently this image will not work when using [Docker for Mac](https://github.com/docker/for-mac/issues/68) or [Docker for Windows](https://github.com/docker/for-win/issues/543).